-Adding chlorine or chloramine into our water for human consumption is safe but can instantly kill our beneficial bacteria that keep our planted tank stable and our faunas.
+Adding chlorine or chloramine into our water for human consumption is safe but can instantly kill the beneficial bacteria that you have long-established and keep our planted tank stable.

 We can use commercial dechlorinators like Seachem Prime, which can remove the chlorine instantly and detoxifies Ammonia, Nitrites, and Nitrates so your biological filter can effectively remove them.
 The API Tap Water Conditioner can remove chlorine instantly too and detoxifies heavy metals in our tap water.
 Still, it doesn’t specifically say that it can detoxify Ammonia, so only use API Tap Water Conditioner if you know that your water treatment facility is just using chlorine for water disinfection.
 Contact them.

 Other hobbyists and friends stock the tap water for days to weeks before using for their water changes.
 This is for the chlorine to evaporate.

 Here in Manila, Philippines, it is common to have around 100-200 ppm of TDS from our tap water.
 This is the baseline TDS before conditioning, as water conditioners also add to the TDS.

 However, tap water traverses through pipes and may be contaminated in the process due to leaks.
 So it’s also important not only to condition it but test it for Ammonia, Nitrites, Nitrate, Phosphate, KH, GH, TDS, and pH for any fluctuations, etc. before using it.
 If these water parameters are fluctuating between testings, this is unstable water.
 Then we highly suggest considering another water source.